Drive sales on autopilot with ecommerce-focused featuresSee Features

 - Channels work together

 If there’s one key word to distinguish multichannel marketing from omnichannel marketing, it’s integration.
-Simply, channels are interconnected.
+Put simply, channels are interconnected.

 Benefits of an omnichannel marketing strategy